Raku/intellij-ide-plugin/perl6-idea-plugin/tools/p6-grammar-to-idea/README.md

 ## The grammar language

-The grammar language is a restricted, and in some places slightly extended, version of the Perl 6 grammar syntax.
+The grammar language is a restricted, and in some places slightly extended, version of the Raku grammar syntax.
 The input file should consist of one or more grammars, with one of them representing the main language being called `MAIN`.
 Inside each `grammar`, `rule` and `token` are supported, with `rule` doing the automatic insertion of `<.ws>` calls.

-The following constructs inside of those behave as in Perl 6 grammars:
+The following constructs inside of those behave as in Raku grammars:

 * Single line comments with `#`
 * `.` for matching any character